gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter3.md

     		When I view the main content area
     		Then I should see the temperature for my location

-I like to store these and the associated code in a functional-tests directory.
-So go ahead and create that folder under the root of our app.
+I like to store these and the associated code in a e2e directory under a parent tests folder.
+So go ahead and create that folder structure under the root of our project.
 Then create a features folder and save the above feature contents to a file called `using-weatherly.feature`.

-If we were to run our cucumber tests now using `cucumber.js functional-tests/features/using-weatherly.feature` we would see the following output:
+If we were to run our cucumber tests now using `cucumber.js tests/e2e/features/using-weatherly.feature` we would see the following output:

 	UUU